Human Resources

 State and federal laws regarding meal and rest periods do not apply to overtime-exempt employees.

-Meal periods and rest periods for overtime-eligible employees
+Meal periods for overtime-eligible employees

-Overtime-eligible employees working more than five consecutive hours in a work shift are entitled to an unpaid meal period of at least thirty minutes, starting between the second and fifth hour of their work shift.
+Overtime-eligible employees working more than five consecutive hours in a work shift are entitled to an unpaid meal period of at least 30 minutes, starting between the second and fifth hour of their work shift.

 Employees can only be required to remain on the premises or work site during their meal period if they are completely free from work duties.
 If an employee is free from all duties during their entire meal period, it is not considered hours worked and is not a paid meal period.